Lightning shut out Islanders to win series

 “This is a great accomplishment for this team,” Hedman said.
 “I don’t think too many people picked us to get this far, especially considering the injuries.”

-Hedman gave the Lightning a 1-0 lead at 13:49 of the first period.
-He took control of a loose puck at the high slot and beat Islanders goalie Thomas Greiss on the near post.
+Hedman gave the Lightning a 1-0 lead at 13:49 of the first period when he took control of a loose puck and beat Islanders goalie Thomas Greiss at the near post.

 Lightning center Brian Boyle scored his third goal of the postseason at 18:41 in the first period to make the score 2-0.

-Defenseman Matt Carle went behind the net and passed the puck to Boyle in the slot, and Boyle snapped a shot past Greiss above his shoulder.
+Defenseman Matt Carle went behind the net and passed the puck to Boyle, who snapped a shot past Greiss above his shoulder.

 Hedman’s second goal came on a Lightning power play at 4:22 in the second period.
 Jonathan Drouin made a backhand pass that banked off the boards, and Hedman scored on a one-timer from the right circle to make the score 3-0.